 Description: This course introduces the student to traditional and contemporary sculptural techniques and concepts, as well as materials.
-Art History and appreciation are used as background and comparison for projects use.
+Students will learn fundamentals of art vocabulary, art history, art appreciation, and explore careers in the arts.
 It is a real "hands on course" in which all work is three-dimensional.